 - hydraulic and hydrological modelling

 - detailed dam design

 The project is now in the final stages of detailed design, and we are supporting our client with preparation of tender documents and submission of the Review of Environmental Factors report.
-The dam is expected to begin construction late in 2021.
+The dam is in the construction phase.

 It was satisfying to be able to apply our specialised knowledge of dam design and our integrated services to support this project, which is of great significance to the region and its community as it will provide a more secure source of drinking water and fire-fighting water.
 This is a significant boost to the confidence of the community to face future climate risks.